 For B2B and B2C businesses alike, the goals for e-commerce sites are obvious: increased conversions, larger shopping carts at checkout, and an ever-growing audience of repeat customers.

-As businesses consider upgrading their legacy investments in older platforms such as Endeca or ATG (both now part of the Oracle Commerce suite), or investing for the first time in an intelligent e-commerce platform, they must research their options and understand which search applications best align with their business goals.
+As businesses consider upgrading their legacy investments in older platforms such as Endeca or ATG (both now part of the Oracle Commerce suite) or investing for the first time in an intelligent commerce search platform, they must research their options and understand which search applications best align with their business goals.

 How do they compare?

-Both Endeca Search and Solr offer the ability to search a product catalog with hundreds of thousands of records in microseconds.
-Both have additional tools for search, such as faceted search, category-based search (which allows consumers to limit search parameters by choosing specific product attributes) and type-ahead functionality.
+Endeca Search, Solr, and Lucidworks Fusion all offer the ability to search a product catalog with hundreds of thousands of records in microseconds.
+Each of them has additional tools for search, such as faceted search, category-based search (which allows consumers to limit search parameters by choosing specific product attributes) and type-ahead functionality.

 But a substantial difference emerges when you look at what comes out of the box.

-Endeca offers an out-of-the-box solution toolset that allows business users on the marketing team to take charge without having to rely on the IT department to do heavy lifting.
+Endeca and Lucidworks Fusion offer an out-of-the-box solution toolset that allows business users on the marketing team to take charge without having to rely on the IT department to do heavy lifting.
 This accelerates time to market, to engage and to convert customers.
 IT resources are not tied up, and business users can demonstrate ROI much faster.